9 Angus Bulls... Northeast AR

 Gentle cattle with growth, calving ease & milk is our #1 priority.

-Note our 9 herd sires average in the top 10% -20% EPD listing of the Angus breed for calving ease, growth & milk.
+Our 6 herd sires average in the top 15%-25% of the (2020) EPD listing of the Angus Breed for calving ease, growth & milk.

 NO SOLICITATIONS...
 Contact welcomed from Prospective Buyers Only.